iluvcapra/ucs-community/README.md

   - [JSON-formatted UCS Schedules](json/) for all the available languages.
   - The [tool](tools/ucsxls2json.py) used to make these JSON files from the original XLS file.
+  - Zipped [UCS Category-SubCategory directory trees](dirs) in all of the supported languages.
-  - A [directory-creation tool](tools/ucsdirs.py) that can create a directory tree of UCS categories and sub-categories in any of the supported languages, using the JSON schedule of your choice.
+  - A [directory-creation tool](tools/ucsdirs.py) that was used to create these trees.

 ## Who maintains this?